-China province reports litany of haemorrhagic fever cases caused by rodents
+China Province Reports Litany Of Haemorrhagic Fever Cases Caused By Rodents

-New Delhi, Dec 19 (IANS) Since the beginning of winter this year, Xi'an in northwest China's Shaanxi Province, has recorded a litany of haemorrhagic fever cases, a natural epidemic disease with a high fatality rate.
+New Delhi: Since the beginning of winter this year, Xi'an in northwest China's Shaanxi Province, has recorded a litany of haemorrhagic fever cases, a natural epidemic disease with a high fatality rate.

 Experts of the local Centre for Disease Control and Prevention said rodents are the main source of the infection and vaccination is the most effective way to prevent the disease from spreading, Global Times reported.